Terms & conditions

 (ii) If a situation arises, beyond the control of HCEG, which results in the cancellation or delay of enforcement;

-b) Claimants in Person will be required to pay the quoted fee for the first hour per agent, along with any third party contractors fees at the time of instruction, along with any court fee to transfer up to the High Court.
+b) Claimants in Person will be required to pay the quoted fee at the time of instruction, along with any court fee to transfer up to the High Court.
 When enforcement has taken place, any payment already received will be deducted from the final invoice total.

 Solicitors and approved customers pay the court fee at the time of instruction, or on agreed credit terms, and undertake to pay the final invoice upon completion of enforcement.
 Payment of our invoice is due within 30 days of the date of the final invoice.
 VAT is payable on all charges unless otherwise advised.